 How can we as individuals and organizations make meaningful and lasting change in the face of structural inequity, and the entrenched power that wishes to remain?

 More specifically to our sector, how can we in the arts work together in true, intersectional solidarity to transform this pivotal moment of statement-saying (i.e., our collective response) into the crucial and transformative work of movement-making (i.e., our shared responsibility) toward a better world for all?

-We are grateful for the sustaining interest, generosity, and energy of all who have read this and who will join us in discussing, sharing, and doing this important work in grappling with these questions and finding workable, sustainable solutions together.
-Because no one person or organization can have all the answers, but collectively we do.
+We are grateful for the sustaining interest, generosity, and energy of all who have read this and who will join us in discussing, sharing, and doing this important work in grappling with these questions on how to effect substantive social impact—because no one person or organization can have all the answers, but collectively we do.